 Each individual with ADHD sees themselves as having their own special qualities.
 Michelle Price calls herself an entrepreneur and after talking with her I agree with that description!
 She feels her diagnosis and experiences with ADHD make her story very different from stories she has heard or read by other ADHD adults!

 In 2003, having been laid off of two jobs in three years, Michelle bet on herself and started the internet consulting business she had been thinking about for years.
-Her very first client was John Assaraf, who hired her to market his latest book.
+Her very first client was John Assaraf, who hired her to market his new book.
 In one of their many conversations, he matter-of-factly mentioned that she had ADHD.
 In fact, he was the first person to tell her she might have ADHD.
 She was later introduced to Dr. Daniel Amen and also helped him market one of his early books.
 As so many other adults have done, she took Dr. Amen’s test, “Do You Have ADHD?” which she passed with flying colors!
 She was now convinced something was definitely going on.

-Michelle is particularly interested in working with other women with ADHD.
+Michelle is particularly interested in working with other women entrepreneurs with ADHD.
 She feels the most important piece of the puzzle that is missing is the emotional component which must be included to complete the whole picture!
 Michelle says that although the struggle is real on a daily basis, that having ADHD is the biggest gift she has ever received.